sam88mohd/e-commerce/README.md

 - user see list of item card as content of main page
 - card contain item image, item title, item description and cart logo
 - user click cart logo and the item is added to cart

+### cart page

+- user see form to fill up credential
+-